trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 This section of the tutorial will guide you through setting up the display, creating internal data representation, and doing some basic debugging using logging.

-You have the option of creating either mobile (native iOS, native Android and website) output or Chrome browser-plugin output.
-The code is platform agnostic, but different configuration steps are necessary for mobile and Chrome.
+When using this tutorial, you should choose a single platform to follow along with: either iOS, Android, mobile website or Chrome extension.
+The code we'll be writing will work on any platform, but the configuration steps are different.

 The parts that are specific to a platform will be marked with **(Mobile Only)** or **(Chrome Only)**.